The entries on this page include exceptions and additions to AP Stylebook guidance. Dictionary: Merriam-Webster Online

 The team called this coordinated set of changes the Synaptic Neuron and Astrocyte Program, or SNAP.

-Which faculty title to use depends on its context and relevance within a story and the preference of the faculty member.
+It is not unusual for HMS faculty to have multiple titles and affiliations.
+Which title to use depends on its context and relevance within a story, as well as the faculty member’s preference.
 Consult your editor for additional guidance and exceptions.

 Linking to HMS faculty: